 This enchanting city has an enormous amount of things to do, excellent dining options and a fantastically unique nightlife scene.
-Best of all?
-Budapest will not break the bank!
+But Best of all, Budapest will no break the bank.

-Ultimate 4 Days in Budapest Itinerary
+Ultimate 4 Days In Budapest Itinerary

-There is so much to see and do here that with only 3 days in Budapest, you’ll be rushing.
+There is so much to see and do in Budapest that you’ll be rushing with only 3 days.
 You won’t be able to relax and soak up the laid back atmosphere the city exudes.

 The city of Budapest was established in 1873 when the previously separate towns of Buda, Obuda and Pest were united.
 Today the city is commonly split into Buda and Pest.

-When you visit you will need to spend 1 day in Buda and the remaining 3 days in Pest.
+When you visit, you will need to spend 1 day in Buda and the remaining 3 days in Pest.
 We strongly advise booking accommodation in central Pest because this is where most of the action takes place.

-This is the perfect 4 days itinerary for your next visit to Budapest – ‘Pearl of the Danube’!
-Let’s get started…
+This is the perfect 4 days in Budapest itinerary, the Pearl of the Danube.

-Day 1 in Budapest – Buda
+Day 1 In Budapest: Buda

-Széchenyi Chain Bridge
+1. Széchenyi Chain Bridge

 The perfect start to your 4 days is to visit Budapest’s Castle District.
 In order to make your way up to Buda Castle, you will need to cross the legendary Danube River.

-The bridge was designed and built by British engineers in 1849.
+This bridge was designed and built by British engineers in 1849.
 It was the first permanent bridge crossing the Danube in Hungary.

 The Széchenyi Chain Bridge draws you in like a gravitational force as the beating heart of Budapest, connecting the two halves of the city.

 Make sure you not only cross during the day, but you also find a high vantage point to see the bridge lit up at night.

 If walking up a hill doesn’t sound like fun, you can pay a US$6 return fare to climb aboard a historic funicular running to the top every 10 minutes.
 The funicular runs from early morning until late at night.

 It was originally completed in 1265 but the eye catching Baroque style you will see today was built between 1749 and 1769.

 If you’re more of an art aficionado than a history buff, a visit to the Hungarian National Gallery is a must.
 Alternatively, you could check out the National Library of Hungary, also found inside the castle.

 Admission to history museum is 2,400 HUF (US$8) plus audio guide of 1,200 HUF (US$4) and admission for the art gallery is 2,600 HUF (US$8.50).

-Important note: Both the history museum and art gallery are closed on Monday’s.
+Both the history museum and art gallery is 2,600 HUF (US$8.50).
+Both the history museum and art gallery are closed on Monday’s.

-Top-tip: Remember that Buda Castle is located to the West.
+Travel Tip: Remember that Buda Castle is located to the West.
 If it looks like there’s a good chance of an awesome sunset, head up a rooftop bar in Pest.
 There you can watch the sun setting near the castle.

 Head North keeping the river to your right.
 Or, simply follow the crowds and you will soon spot the stunning Matthias Church with its huge tower on one corner.